magma/magma/docs/readmes/contributing/contribute_vscode.md

 > Supported in both Remote SSH + Magma VM and Devcontainer

 We utilize [clangd](https://clangd.llvm.org) to enable smart code insights.
-Clangd searches for a `compile_commands.json` file that serves as a compilation database at $MAGMA_ROOT.
+Clangd looks at `$MAGMA_ROOT/compile_commands.json` to figure out file dependencies for code navigation.
 Most often, clangd will need to be restarted when the compile_commands.json is modified.

 The compilation database can be gernated with both CMake and Bazel.
 The Bazel method will be described more in detail below.
 With CMake, it is not possible to generate a single compilation database for all C/C++ targets, so you will have generate one at a time and restart clangd.

-To generate the comilation database in the Remote SSH + Magma VM workspace, simply run `make build_oai`, or any other C/C++ target.
-Then run a task to symlink the root compilation database file to the newly generated one with the following steps.
+To generate the compilation database with CMake, run `make build_oai` or the equivalent command for another target.
+This will generate a `compile_commands.json` file which contains compilation commands for every file in the target.
+Due to a quirk in our CMake configurations, you may need to run the build command twice to get a `compile_commands.json` file that contains all instructions.

+We can then symlink `$MAGMA_ROOT/compile_commands.json` to the generated file with the following steps

   1. Open the command palette (**Command+Shift+P**)
   2. Select **Tasks: Run Task** and choose **Set compile_commands.json for IntelliSense**
-  3. Select a `compile_commands.json` to that was generated
+  3. Select a `compile_commands.json`
-  4. After the task completes, restart clangd
+  4. After the task completes, restart clangd by running opening the command palette again and running **clangd: Restart language server** (If you see errors relating to clangd at this point, refer to [Dealing with clangd extension errors](#dealing-with-clangd-extension-errors))

-In the devcontainer, follow the same steps but run `make build_oai_clang` instead to generate the database.

 Once clangd is retarted, you should see some note about indexing in the bottom of your editor.
 Code completion and navigation should work after the indexing completes.